TheLastMutt/SoundvisionRepair/README.md

 * signal integrity issues due to the wires
 * not enough supply voltage stability for running at full speed due to the wires and few power connections
-* firmware cannot handle 8 GB chip or different maufacturer
+* firmware cannot handle 8 GB chip or different manufacturer
 * wrong clock speed for the new chip
 * screwed up connection in this big mess of wires
 * damaged board or some component due to repeated soldering attempts